alexdev-tb/Helix/docs/USAGE.md

 ## Custom entry points

-You can name your lifecycle functions however you like and declare them in `manifest.json`:
+You can name your lifecycle functions and declare them in `manifest.json`:

 ```json
 "entry_points": {